harry-th/Channel_discovery/README.md

 ## final project for lighthouse bootcamp
 I led and organized our team, determined our approach to the api and structured the react layout and state/prop logic.
+This was built in approximately a week with 3 team members.
 # Channel_discovery
 This project is one uses the YouTube API to recommend channels